l4rm4nd/DehashedDumper/README.md

 ## 💬 Description

-DehashedDumper is a Python 3 script that dumps breach data from the [Dehashed Leak API](https://dehashed.com).
+DehashedDumper is a Python 3 script that dumps breach data from the [Dehashed Leak API (v2)](https://dehashed.com).

 The script either takes a single domain name or a file with newline separated domain names.
 It will then query breach data for each target domain and output the results into outfiles.
 If you supply the `--full` command, all breach data from Dehashed's API is stored in a separate CSV outfile.
 The CSV will be extended with private information about breaches, e.g. a description, the breach date as well as the amount and type of leaked data.